nqd/alehos3/README.md

 [![Build Status](https://travis-ci.org/nqd/alehos3.svg?branch=master)](https://travis-ci.org/nqd/alehos3)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+*Note*: this package is under development, you should no rely on this for production.

 So that you dont need to write boilerplate code for Alexa Home Skill with Nodejs.

 Alehos support routing for the [Smart Home Skill API v3](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference).

-# How to use
+## How to use

 ```
 let Alehos = require('alehos')